Ballina, County Mayo: Museum and arts

 Between 2009 and 2011, the former Newman Institute building on Barrett Street was redeveloped into the Ballina Arts Centre, a multi-disciplinary creative hub.

 In 2009, the Jackie Clarke Collection went on display when the Clarke Museum opened in the old provincial bank.
 During his lifetime, Clarke sourced and purchased a number of rare documents, including sole surviving copies of publications, rare handbills and proclamations, unpublished manuscripts and political writings.
 He donated his collections to the state, under the condition that they would stay in Ballina.

 Other attractions include the Belleek Castle Museum.

 Angling

 Ballina's location on the River Moy favours salmon fishing, and one of the most popular spots, the Ridge Pool, is situated in the centre of the town.
 The Ballina Salmon Festival is held annually in July in the town.
-The festival includes Heritage Day, where most of the centre of the town is closed to traffic and the streets fill with arts and craft stalls and demonstrations of transport from days gone by.
-The festival finale is a Mardi Gras followed by a large fireworks display.
+The festival includes 'Heritage Day', where much of the centre of the town is closed to traffic and the streets occupied by stalls and demonstrations of vintage vehicles.